kxng0109/ai-commit-cli/README.md

 **Q: Does this send my code to AI providers?**
 A: It sends the git diff (changes only), not your entire codebase.
 Use Ollama for fully local processing with zero external API calls.

+**Q: When should I use auto-commit vs interactive mode?**
+A: Use **auto-commit** for rapid development when you trust the AI (small, frequent commits).
+Use **interactive mode** when you want to review messages carefully (large changes, important commits).

+**Q: What happens if AI generation fails with auto-commit enabled?**
+A: Nothing is committed.
+Auto-commit only proceeds if the AI successfully generates a valid message.
+Your changes remain staged.

-**Q: Can I edit the message before committing?**
+**Q: Can I edit the message with auto-commit enabled?**
-A: Not yet - it auto-commits immediately.
-Use `git commit --amend` to edit afterward.
-Interactive mode is planned for v1.1.0.
+A: No. Auto-commit skips all prompts.
+Disable it first: `ai-commit config --auto-commit off`

+**Q: Does auto-push require auto-commit?**
+A: Yes.
+Auto-push only works when auto-commit is also enabled, since you need both for a fully automated workflow.

 **Q: How much does it cost?**
 A: Depends on your provider:
 - OpenAI gpt-4o-mini: ~$0.0001-0.001 per commit
 - DeepSeek: ~$0.00001 per commit
 - Ollama: $0 (free, local)
-- OpenRouter: Varies by model
+- OpenRouter: Varies by model (many free options)

 **Q: Why is the binary 99MB?**
 A: It includes 5 AI provider SDKs and the GraalVM runtime for instant startup.
 Future versions may offer slim builds with only the providers you need.